Luca-Lin/laravel-echo-vue-cli/README.md

-# test-websocket
+# laravel-echo and pusher-js

 Use `laravel-echo` and `pusher-js` front end package to connect self `laravel-websocket` server

-## Environment to setting PUSHER_KEY and Laravel Websocket Server Host
+## Environment to setting PUSHER_KEY and laravel websocket server host

 vue-cli project can read `VUE_APP` prefix env